pibblokto/its-group-task/README.md

     * `accound_id` - AWS Account used for infrastructure provisioning;
     * `certificate_arn` - ACM SSL Certificate ARN used for Application Load Balancer and CloudFront Distribution HTTPS requests.

+# 🖧 VPC 🖧
+* VPC consists of public and private subnets, NAT gateway and IGW.
+Both public and private subnets are equally distributed among all AZs.
+You have to specify at least two public subnets (otherwise ALB won't be created).
+In case you are plannig to use "terragrunt plan" make sure you specified mock outputs in production/infrastructure/dependency_blocks/vpc.hcl.

 # 🛄 S3 Bucket 🛄
 * Amazon S3 stores `static files` for the Django application.
 Also, CloudFront Distribution caches the S3 bucket's content to provide the `lowest latency` (time delay) so that content is delivered with `the best possible performance`.